English (ENG)

 ENG 381M.
 Film, Media, and Culture.
 4 Credits.

-Study of film and media as aesthetic objects shaped by a broad range of identity categories, reflecting communities identified by class, gender, race, ethnicity, and sexuality.
+Study of film and media as aesthetic objects that engage with communities identified by class, gender, race, ethnicity, and sexuality.
 Multilisted with CINE 381M.

 Course usage information